Performance Nutrition Tips for Baseball Athletes

 This means a 150 lb.
 68 kg athlete requires: 205-340 g of carbs, 95-122 g of protein, and 68 g of fat.
 It is quite simple to break this down into 3 meals and 2 snacks using the performance plate as a guide.
 All meals matter.
 If you consume 3 meals per day at roughly 25-30 g of protein and 10-15 g of protein at snacks you’re meeting your needs.
 Fuelingstrategy!

 • Plan to have quick-digesting carbs and a little bit of protein on hand for the dugout or the bus!
-We recommend dried fruit, a 100% fruit bar, 1/2 turkey sandwich, sports drink, and 1/2 bagel.
+We recommend dried fruit, a 100% fruit bar, 1/2 turkey sandwich, a sports drink, and 1/2 bagel.
 See more options below.

 Rule 3: Hydration, pre-workout, and refueling post-workout